 Launch of the updated Commentary on the Third Geneva Convention

 In light of the current global health situation, the launch of the Updated Commentary on the Third Geneva Convention in Malaysia will take place via a hybrid webinar.
-A live presentation will be given by Jean-Marie Henckaerts, Head of the Project to update ICRC Commentaries on the Geneva Conventions, and an expert panel discussion on how international humanitarian law protects prisoners of war taking into account existing practice and operational challenges.
+A live presentation will be given by Helen Hiemstra Legal Adviser at the International Committee of the Red Cross (ICRC) headquarters Geneva Switzerland on how international humanitarian law protects prisoners of war taking into account existing practice and operational challenges.

-- Promote the Updated Commentary on the Third Geneva Convention as an interpretation tool of IHL, starting with a multidisciplinary and transversal expert panel discussion
+- Promote the Updated Commentary on the Third Geneva Convention as an interpretation tool of IHL

 - Engage and continue the dialogue with influential State and non-State actors, particularly on contemporary humanitarian issues in the region and the relevance of current national legal framework and measures in relation to the protection and treatment of POWs